Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Go to NPS (Local) > RADIUS Clients and Servers > RADIUS Clients and right-click to select New

 Set the Sophos Firewall's IP address and the Shared secret.
-Take note of this shared secret to be used when configuring the Sophos Firewall later.
+Note this shared secret for use when configuring the Sophos Firewall later.

-We need a connection request policy, go to NPS (Local) > Policies > Connection Request Policies and right-click to select New.
+We need a connection request policy.
+To get one, go to NPS (Local) > Policies > Connection Request Policies and right-click to select New.

 In the Specify Conditions page, click Add to add a condition.